Aamon-Magnusson/AamonDwm/readme.md

 On `install.sh` the `-h` can be used to show the options.
 To re-install any of the Suckless programs, especially Dwm, Dmenu and Slock `./install.sh -s` should be used.

+The repo will install itself and the other Suckless dependencies into the `$HOME/.AamonDwm` directory.
+If anything does not work with the installation just ensure that both copies are running on the same version, by running `git pull`.

 For a basic display of the keybindings hit SUPER + ?
 (SUPER + Shift + /).

 A list of patches remains inside the Patches folder of each Suckless programs folder.